 To make your smartphone go the extra mile, swap the digital map for a traditional fold-out map.
 Sure, it’ll take a little longer to get your head around, but it could make all the difference.

 Make the Most of Airplane Mode

-Your phone automatically saves a ton of power if you put it into aeroplane mode.
+Your phone automatically saves a ton of power if you put it into airplane mode.
 The reason is that most automatic functions running in the background drain your battery.
-Aeroplane mode will shut these processes down.
+Airplane mode will shut these processes down.

 Granted, your phone is of limited use in this mode, but that may not be too important when camping.
-After all, you likely won’t have much mobile service anyway.
+After all, you likely won’t have much cellphone service anyway.